umay97/wireframing/README.md

 ### ⚙️ Functionality
 Outlines interactive elements and user actions.
 📌 *Example:* Wireframing a “Checkout” button that triggers a payment form helps ensure that this function is visible and usable early in the design.

+## 🧾 Types of Wireframes

+Wireframes come in different levels of detail and complexity.
+The two most common types are:

+### 🪶 Low-Fidelity Wireframes
+Low-fidelity wireframes are **simple, sketch-like** representations of a user interface.
+They focus on **layout and structure** without any detailed design elements like color, font, or images.

+**Typical Characteristics:**
+- Basic shapes (boxes, lines, placeholders)
+- Black and white or grayscale
+- No real content — uses lorem ipsum or labels like "Image Here"
+- Fast to create and easy to modify

+**When to Use:**
+- Early stages of design
+- Brainstorming and ideation
+- Quick feedback from stakeholders

+📌 *Example:* A rough sketch showing where the header, navigation bar, and booking form would appear on a page.

+### 🎨 High-Fidelity Wireframes
+High-fidelity wireframes are **more detailed and polished**, often resembling the final product in layout and content.
+They include real text, fonts, colors, and sometimes interactivity.

+**Typical Characteristics:**
+- Realistic layout and spacing
+- Detailed UI components (buttons, form fields, icons)
+- Close to the final design

+**When to Use:**
+- Later stages of design
+- Developer handoff
+- Usability testing with end users

+📌 *Example:* A fully labeled and styled wireframe of a booking confirmation page, showing exact button placement and user flow.

+---

+## 🧾 Identifying the Type of Wireframe Used Here

+> This wireframe is a **low-fidelity wireframe**, designed to focus on the **basic layout and structure** of the booking system interface.
+It uses simple shapes and labels to communicate where elements will go, without any design styling.
+This helps validate functionality and user flow early in the design process, before investing in detailed UI work.